-See also "Circular to announce the SFC Regulatory Sandbox" and "Statement on regulatory framework for virtual asset portfolios managers, fund distributors and trading platform operators".
+See also "Circular to announce the SFC Regulatory Sandbox"

-Virtual asset managers
+Virtual asset fund managers

-1.4.3 Applicants are required to inform the SFC if they plan to manage portfolios that involve virtual assets.
-Applicants who intend to manage portfolio(s) with composition of more than 10% of virtual assets are expected to comply with additional expected regulatory standards upon licensed.
-The expected additional regulatory standards will be imposed on applicants by way of licensing conditions that refer to a set of Terms and Conditions (T&C).
-T&C may be slightly varied in light of different business models of different asset managers.
-If an applicant do not accept the licensing conditions/T&C, its application will be refused.
+1.4.3 Firms which intend to manage portfolio(s) with composition of more than 10% of virtual assets are expected to comply with additional expected regulatory standards.
+The expected additional regulatory standards will be imposed by way of licensing conditions that refer to a set of Terms and Conditions.

-See also "Statement on regulatory framework for virtual asset portfolios managers, fund distributors and trading platform operators" and its two appendices on "Regulatory standards for licensed corporations managing virtual asset portfolios" and "Conceptual framework for the potential regulation of virtual asset trading platform operators"
+See also "Statement on regulatory framework for virtual asset portfolios managers, fund distributors and trading platform operators" and its appendice on "Regulatory standards for licensed corporations managing virtual asset portfolios", and "Terms and Conditions for Licensed Corporations which Manage Portfolios that Invest in Virtual Assets"